How to Use Employee Orientation to Set New Hires Up for Success

 • Answer any outstanding questions they may have

-Employee orientation is a collaborative effort between HR, the hiring team and the department the new hire will be joining.
-It’s conducted for every new employee regardless of their position and precedes any onboarding that’s done at the team level, like training that’s specific to the role.
+Employee orientation is a collaborative effort between HR, the hiring team, and the department that the new hire will be joining.
+It’s conducted for every new employee regardless of their position and precedes any onboarding done at the team level, like training specific to the role.

 Why Is Employee Orientation Important?